codeThatThinks/geda-symbols-improved/Readme.md

 ## Installation

-Copy the `sym-improved` folder to `/usr/share/gEDA/`.
+Copy the `sym-better` folder to `/usr/share/gEDA/`.
 Then modify your `~/.gEDA/gafrc` add add the following lines at the end:

 ```
 (reset-component-library)
-(component-library-search "/usr/share/gEDA/sym-improved/")
+(component-library-search "/usr/share/gEDA/sym-better/")
 ```

 Also add the following lines to `~/.gEDA/gschemrc` for an improved user experience: